kentucky

 I met the challenge of making the ad art both attractive and easy to read.
 Also, I crushed the deadline in plenty of time for last minute revisions.
 My clients raved about the finished product.

-I’ve improved the print images of many charity nonprofits and small businesses.
+I’ve improved the ad campaign design results of many charity nonprofits and small businesses.
 Contact me today to join the growing list.
 Let’s get started with your advertising campaign!

 Band Shirt Design – limited inks for apparel printing on a budget